OpenDDRmobi/openddr-vb/README.md

 ## Configuration
 ClassifierConsole comes with a config file ClassifierConsole.exe.config, the runtime version of App.config in the Visual Studio project.
-It contains the connection string for the DeviceMap data source: "http://openddr.mobi/data/" This connection URL points to the latest available DeviceMap data version online.
+It contains the connection string for the OpenDDR data source: "http://openddr.mobi/data/" This connection URL points to the latest available OpenDDR Data version online.
-If you prefer a different version or a local copy of the DeviceMap repository, you may override ClassifierConsole by pointing to a different source.
+If you prefer a different version or a local copy of the OpenDDR data repository, you may override ClassifierConsole by pointing to a different source.
 Either a URL or the location of a folder in the file system.

 The config file also contains the supported .NET runtime version.
 <supportedRuntime version="v4.0" sku=".NETFramework,Version=v4.0"/>
 You should normally not have to change this.
 Doing so is at your own risk.
-DeviceMap VB.NET client does not support .NET below 4.0, but in case you have multiple versions of the .NET Framework installed, you may chose a particular one, e.g. if you face problems running ClassifierConsole.
+OpenDDR VB.NET client does not support .NET below 4.0, but in case you have multiple versions of the .NET Framework installed, you may chose a particular one, e.g. if you face problems running ClassifierConsole.